thriveweb/sailinginparadise/content/defaultPages/2022-06-29-pre-arrival-info.md

   ### ???????

   \- Boarding is 10 mins prior to your scheduled departure time.
-You will need to bring any food, drinks, decorations etc with you at this time.
-If you arrive early, please meet your group at the top, main boardwalk and wait there until your boarding time as we may still be cleaning/preparing for you.
+If you arrive early we ask that you please meet your group at the top, main boardwalk and wait there until our crew are ready for you as we may still be cleaning/preparing for your group.
 The Marinas are very narrow, so it can be unsafe for large groups to congregate near the boats.

+  \- You will need to bring any food, drinks, decorations etc with you on arrival.
+Unfortunately we are not able to accept early deliveries.

   \- We welcome any attire on board the vessels so please dress however you feel comfortable, winter evenings a jacket is advisable.
 Shoes will need to be slipped off prior to boarding :)

   \- If you are planning to BYO, please don't forget to bring any plates, cutlery, napkins etc if required.
-Please make sure any cups are non-breakable.
+Please make sure any cups are **non-breakable**.
+We will provide esky's with ice

-  \- Bottled drinks such as champagne, cruisers, beers are fine.
+  \- Bottled drinks such as champagne, cruisers, beers etc are fine.
 Red wine and straight bottles of spirits are not permitted, but you are welcome to bring along pre-mix spirits in bottles/cans.

+  \- Please let us know if you wish to use the BBQ.
+We will provide tongs and oil.

+  \- If you are sailing during the day and are planning to go for a swim or enjoy our complimentary beach activities, don't forget your beach towel, swimmers and sunscreen (slip, slop, slap!)

+  \- A friendly reminder that there is **no smokin**g permitted onboard our vessels.
+Our crew can organise a smoking stop for any guests on request, please let them know at the start of your charter.

+  \- You are welcome to bring along some decorations, but please nothing that will stain or burn the boat.
+Party poppers, sparklers, paper streamers, table and foil confetti are not permitted.
 ---